ruirodriguess/Botanic74252/README.md

 The Botany WebApp was developed using the ASP.NET MVC framework in C#, along with front-end technologies such as HTML, CSS, and JavaScript.
 I tried to create a python application to handle checkout queues but I couldn't finish.
 The purpose of the application was after the queue, an email was sent to the carrier.

 The application was version-controlled on GitHub for versioning and collaboration.
 The project was also implemented with a scalable and modular architecture, following best practices in web development.
 A pipeline was created in devops for CI/CD.

+This project was ambitious and I went through several difficulties, but I came out better prepared for the real world.
+Hope you like the final result.

 ## Contacts